-apt4Maths: Set of 14 PowerPoint Presentations on Shapes, Angles and Construction for GCSE (and Key Stage 3) Mathematics
+apt4Maths: Set of 14 PowerPoint Presentations (Relating to Geometry and Measures) on Shapes, Angles and Constructions for GCSE (and Key Stage 3) Mathematics

 From £27.50 ex VAT

 If you are a school/college and would like to place an order and be INVOICED later, please email email@example.com.

 This set of 14 PowerPoint Presentations, written by a highly experienced teacher (of 25+ years), senior examiner and reviser for Maths and Stats examinations, are designed for use by:

 - any teacher – not necessarily a maths specialist – as part of their own delivery of lessons.

 - students working independently.

 - students who are unable to attend their lesson in person.